keptn/lifecycle-toolkit/docs-new/docs/contribute/general/technologies/_index.md

----
-title: Technologies and concepts you should know
+# Technologies and concepts you should know
-description: Technologies to get familiar before working with Keptn
-weight: 100
----

 You should understand some related technologies to effectively use and contribute to Keptn.